shangsuru/blog/content/posts/codeql/index.md

 Fig.3 - Example Query
 </p>

-To model more complex queries, CodeQL provides further language constructs, namely predicates and classes.
+To model more complex queries, CodeQL provides other language constructs, namely predicates and classes.
 In Figure 4, we rewrite the same original query using predicates and classes, respectively.

 ![Predicates and Classes](posts/codeql/images/predicates-classes.png)